The US, Nation of Immigrants, Turns on Them

 Public outrage along with the practicalities of warehousing thousands of children, forced Trump to back down.
 Lawyers and journalists continue to monitor the border, tracking down the secret shelters, transports under the cover of night and the administration’s lies.
 Diners joined activists in heckling the secretary of Homeland Security out of a Washington restaurant.
 Normally chipper commentator Rachel Maddow broke down in tears on air upon hearing about babies as young as three months old taken from mothers and the euphemism “tender age shelters.”
 State officials were caught off guard, too, with Agustin Arbulu, executive director of the Michigan Department of Civil Rights, expressing concern about the young age of so many children “completely unable to advocate for themselves,” adding “nothing can replace the love, sense of security and care of a parent.”
 World leaders like Canadian Prime Minister Justin Trudeau, British Prime Minister Theresa May and Pope Francis criticized separation as wrong and immoral.
 The UN High Commissioner on Human Rights Zeid Ra’ad Al Hussein labeled the policy as “abuse” and “unconscionable.”
 The next day US officials announced the nation was ending its membership in the UN Human Rights Council.

 Trump had little choice but to back down, signing a terse executive order stating that administration policy is “to maintain family unity, including by detaining alien families together where appropriate and consistent with law and available resources.”
-The order’s derisive title, “Affording Congress an Opportunity to Address Family Separation,” was another in a long attempts to blame others.
+The order’s derisive title, “Affording Congress an Opportunity to Address Family Separation,” was another in a long line of attempts to blame others.
 The new policy does not ensure reunification for the children already taken, though the courts are reviewing cases and could still take action.
 Many Americans have no trouble imagining the terror for parents and children amid the language difficulties and bureaucratic morass, the potential for countless accidents as some border guards moved swiftly, offering false assurances to subdue their charges, and some parents lying about names and hometowns, hoping to avoid arrests that end hopes of legal entry.
 Once scattered, some families may never reunite, warns a former director of US Immigration and Customs Enforcement.

 US restrictions have reduced the numbers of refugees going through the legal resettlement process and increased furtive attempts avoiding official ports of entry.
 The Trump administration imposed a nationwide cap of 45,000 refugees for this year, and the country is on track to accept fewer than 20,000, explains Erika Brown-Binion, director of the Refugee Development Center, an independent non-profit agency in Michigan.
-The cap during the last year of the Obama administration was 110,000, and She concedes that harsh policies have heightened public awareness about the plight of refugees.
+The cap during the last year of the Obama administration was 110,000, and she concedes that harsh policies have heightened public awareness about the plight of refugees.

 The world has almost 70 million displaced people, including 25 million refugees, and the desperate stream of people fleeing wars, environmental disasters, drug cartels and poverty is not slowing.
 The United States relies on contract workers to handle unaccompanied minors.
 Bethany Christian Services, a global nonprofit that places children in foster-care settings, was forced to turn away some detained children.
 Southwest Key Program, a Texas nonprofit, scrambles to hire hundreds of case workers, mental health clinicians, security monitors and other staff – not easy when the US unemployment rate stands at 3.9 percent.
 As of press time, Southwest Key had a temporary website.
 Reaching knowledgeable staff at the agencies responsible for the mass detentions is impossible, and lack of transparency could hinder reunions.
 Official claims about family privacy concerns are feeble attempts to hide ineptitude.